fernandoapeguero/facerecognition/README.md

 The facerecognition app is a Full-Stack app created with Javascrit, React, nodejs, Express, Postgresql.

-The app only need a url of a picture and it will recognize a face in the picture and show a blu square in aroudn it using machine learning provided by the clarify api.
+The app only need a url of a picture and it will recognize a face in the picture and show a blu square in around it using machine learning provided by the clarify api.

 ## Started Guide